 Any metal objects included with the body are removed and the remaining pieces are ground into an ash.

-Many people are choosing cremation as a more environmentally, economical and convenient option to a traditional burial (55% in US and 75% in Uk).
+Many people are choosing cremation as a more environmentally-friendly, economical and convenient option to a traditional burial (55% in US and 75% in UK).

-Keep at home and find a suitable Urn that reflects your love,
+Keep them at home and find a suitable Urn for human ashes that reflects your love for them.

-Take them home, choose a suitable Urns and bury the urn in a fitting place perhaps in the grave plot of other family members.
+Take them home, choose a suitable Cremation Urn and bury the Cremation Urn in a fitting place, perhaps in the grave plot of other family members.

-There is a mix of other alternatives, for example, you may want to keep the remains in an Urn until the time is right for you to decide if scattering or Burial is more appropriate.
+There is a mix of other alternatives.
+For example, you may want to keep the remains in an Ashes Urn until the time is right for you to decide if scattering or burial is more appropriate.

-You can also consider sharing the ashes for example with siblings each taking a keepsake (Small Urn or Jewelry) and the main Urns being buried or the remainder of ashes scattered or indeed a spouse/partner may want to keep the Ashes in for example an art piece Urn.
+You can also consider sharing the ashes.
+For example, siblings each taking a keepsake (Small Urn or Jewelry) and the main Cremation Urn being buried or the remainder of ashes scattered, or indeed a spouse/partner may want to keep the ashes in an art piece Urn for ashes.

 Cremation has become increasingly popular due to environmental concerns, the dignity, and simplicity of cremation, and the flexibility it affords in the planning and disposition of the body.

-The choice is then what feels right to you, find the right cremation Urn and take your time to decide whether kept at home, buried in the ground, interned in a columbarium, shared in keepsakes or scattered (Scattering is final – so be sure!).
+The choice is then what feels right to you.
+Find the right cremation Urn and take your time to decide whether it should be kept at home, buried in the ground, interned in a columbarium, shared in keepsakes or scattered (Scattering is final – so be sure!).

-There are thousands of Urn designs, like most things you will probably know it when you see it.
+There are thousands of Cremation Urn designs and, like most things, you will probably know it when you see it.

 An art piece or a utility piece?

-Try and fit in some of your loved one’s values or heritage or background.
-As Mentioned already you will know it when you see it.
+Try and fit in some of your loved one’s values or heritage or background into the Urn for Ashes.
+As mentioned already, you will know the right cremation urn when you see it.

-Urns can generally take between 130 and 200 cubic inches of ashes some are larger for example companion Urns which are designed with two people in mind.
+Cremation Urns can generally take between 130 and 200 cubic inches of ashes, although some are larger.
+For example, companion Urns for Ashes which are designed with two people in mind.

 It is suggested that the bodyweight on death is less significant as the cremains are mostly bone ash.

-You are not required to supply an urn for the cremation ceremony – families are encouraged to take their time to find the right Urn and a temporary Urn or appropriate container is always offered by the crematorium.
+You are not required to supply an urn for ashes for the cremation ceremony – families are encouraged to take their time to find the right Cremation Urn and a temporary Urn or appropriate container is always offered by the crematorium.